 .
 East Carolina University is an equal opportunity employer and we take pride in our ability to attract highly qualified minority applicants for residency training.

-The Department of Psychiatric Medicine is part of the Brody School of Medicine at East Carolina University.
+The Department of Psychiatry and Behavioral Medicine is part of the Brody School of Medicine at East Carolina University.
 East Carolina University is a large and modern institution of higher learning located in Greenville, North Carolina.
 The Brody School of Medicine has as its primary teaching site Vidant Medical Center, a state of the art tertiary medical care facility and a part of the University Health System of Eastern Carolina.

-Our diverse and talented faculty is enthusiastic about teaching the art and science of psychiatric medicine.
+Our diverse and talented faculty is enthusiastic about teaching the art and science of psychiatry and behavioral medicine.
 All faculty members are active clinicians, proficient in the rendering of modern, evidence based treatments and all participate in the mission based functions of education, research and patient care.
 Residents receive intensive training in biological psychiatry along with the teaching of psychoanalytical theory and training in the major schools of psychotherapy.
 Research is encouraged and supported.
 With the rapidly expanding understanding of complex mental disease states our training equips graduates with the clinical tools and basic knowledge to become an effective clinician in the 21st Century.

 Our residency program provides opportunities to train in a variety of training sites throughout eastern North Carolina.
 The patient population is socially, economically and racially diverse and is drawn from Pitt County and the surrounding 33 counties.
 Residents have opportunities to develop specialized skills for the practice of rural psychiatry and are exposed to telemedicine as one way of expanding a service delivery system.
 Those residents interested in a career in child psychiatry may complete a five year program (3 years in general psychiatry followed by 2 years in a child fellowship), qualifying the successful trainee for board eligibility in both general and child psychiatry.
 A combined Psychiatry/Internal Medicine program is available for physicians seeking such specialized training and dual board certification.